dt-apac-services/site/automationtraining/9-quality-evaluation/index.md

 Configure Keptn to send a webhook to your `webhook.site` endpoint every time an evaluation runs.

 Ensure the **evaluation result** (pass, warning or fail) and **score** is included in the output.

+## Exercise: Dynamically Look Up Dashboard

+The Dynatrace service is able to search a tenant for a dashboard.
+Reconfigure things so that rather than hardcoding a dashboard ID, it is retrieved dynamically.

+Hint: The [Dynatrace service documentation](https://github.com/keptn-contrib/dynatrace-service) will help you.